jeremyButtler/bioTools/edClustSrc/README.md

 # Use:

 Clusters mapped reads by a modified edit distance.
-This is slow.
+This is slow and often only clusters a fraction of reads.

-Note: edit distance only compares large insertion length, it does not re-align overlapping insertion regions.
+Note: for insertions; edit distance only compares the insertion size (large insertion only). it does not re-align overlapping insertion regions.

+Plenty of alternatives (ex.
+Hairsplitter).

 # License